Datasets Enumeration and Description¶

-A side effect of having compromised hosts emitting spam is that you’ll end up seeing SMTP traffic reaching your MX from networks where no SMTP server is expected.
+A side effect of having compromised hosts emitting spam is that one would end up seeing SMTP traffic reaching their MX from networks where no SMTP server is expected.
 Most notably, dynamic IP space used for residential connectivity pools.

-This means that, even when an infected system is not yet known to the XBL, you can can possibly identify it as an unwanted source based on where the traffic is originating.
+This means that, even when an infected system is not yet known to the XBL, one can can possibly identify it as an unwanted source based on where the traffic is originating.

 This is, in the end, what led to the creation of PBL.
 It’s not -strictly speaking- an abuse-related list: it’s a list of dynamic and low-security IP space.
 In general, it’s address space that should never host an SMTP server, therefore any SMTP connection coming from this IP space is almost certainly abusive.

 Since every message has to originate somewhere, DHP against PBL makes no sense and is highly discouraged.
 On the other hand, scoring based on PBL for URLs is possible, although not particularly performant.

 Two return codes are associated with this dataset, telling whether the nature of the listed subnet has been inferred by Spamhaus (127.0.0.11 /1011) or indicated directly by the ISP responsible for the network (127.0.0.10 / 1010).